 Autumn is the main season for planting trees and shrubs as the soils are still warm and they can establish over the wet winter months to follow.
 It is also an excellent time for planting frost-hardy perennials and winter annuals and vegetables.

 What to plant

 - Plant winter vegetable seedlings such as cabbages, cauliflowers, broccoli, kale, lettuces, beetroot, parsley.

 - Add lots of organic matter like compost and manure and work into the soil before planting seedlings.

 - Plant rhubarb in a sunny place.
 Prior to planting, work generous quantities of compost into the soil.

 - Prepare beds for garlic by working in compost.
 Start planting cloves now, complete final planting before the Shortest Day.
-It needs six months in the ground for harvesting in midsummer.
+It needs six months in the ground before harvesting in midsummer.
 If you are splitting up a whole garlic bulb to get the cloves, take care not to damage the base of the clove, and plant them pointy end up!
 Garlic bulbs are available at garden centres or supermarkets.
 Look for those grown in New Zealand as imported garlic often does not sprout.